zeitschlag/blog/content/2016/2016_10_21_mac_ios_dev_barcamp.md

 So what's next?
 I want you to tell me, what you think about this idea.
 Would you attend?
 Would you like to help organizing it?
 Would you be a sponsor?
-If you say "Yay, #cadmpOS for president!" - at least it isn't Trump! - "Interesting, tell me more." or "How can I help you?" then leave a comment, send me a [tweet](https://twitter.com/zeitschlag) or an [email](https://encrypt.to/0xFD84809B).
+If you say "Yay, #campOS for president!" - at least it isn't Trump! - "Interesting, tell me more." or "How can I help you?" then leave a comment, send me a [tweet](https://twitter.com/zeitschlag) or an [email](https://encrypt.to/0xFD84809B).
 I would organize a table for a meetup, that we can start organizing this event.
 So now it's up to you!